 It’s clear by now that I don’t think giving money to street beggars, especially children, is a good idea.
 But that’s not all.

-Many well-intentioned travelers who want to give something find alternatives to money.
-Yet these, too, often do more harm than good.
+Many well-intentioned travelers who want to give something find alternatives to money, some of which may also do more harm than good.
 For example: